-

 1. Rule 8 of the CGST Rules, 2017 has been amended to provide that an applicant can be identified on the common portal, based on data analysis and risk parameters for Biometric-based Aadhaar Authentication and taking a photograph of the applicant along with the verification of the original copy of the documents uploaded with the application.

 2. The above-said functionality has been developed by GSTN.
-It has been rolled out in Madhya Pradesh on 27th November 2024.
+It has been rolled out in Tamil Nadu and Himachal Pradesh on 28th January 2025.

 3. The said functionality also provides for the document verification and appointment booking process.
 After the submission of the application in Form GST REG-01, the applicant will receive either of the following links in the e-mail,